 A. Part-time students usually take only one to two courses at any given time, depending on their current academic schedule at their main school.
 On average, a full-time Sterling Academy student will take six credits per academic year in order to fully meet graduation requirements.
 Courses are assigned by semesters, so that comes to 12 semester courses in a year.

-When a student enrolls at Sterling Academy, the student is expected to work out a study plan for the year, assisted by the Student Advisor or the College & Career Counselor.
+When a student enrolls at Sterling Academy, the student is expected to work out a study plan for the year, assisted by the Registrar.
 This study plan will determine how many courses are taken at once, and the start and end date for each group of courses.
 We generally recommend that a student take no fewer than 3 courses at a time, though this is not a hard and fast rule.

 Six credits is the maximum number of credits that a student may take with standard full-year, full-time tuition; additional credits will require additional tuition.